 Taking steps to improve the health of your blood vessels involves lifestyle changes.
 Since brain changes can start decades before dementia symptoms appear, the earlier you begin preserving your vascular health, the better for your brain.

-Here’s a bonus: Improving blood vessel health helps you avoid stroke, heart attack and other serious diseases as well.
+Here’s a bonus: Improving blood vessel health helps you avoid stroke, heart attack and other serious diseases.

-Gottesman says, “If we look at all the causes of dementia, it's been estimated that one in three cases is preventable.
-We can’t do anything right now to stop or reverse the underlying mechanisms of Alzheimer’s disease, but we can do something about hypertension and vascular disease risk factors.”
+It's been estimated that one in three cases of dementia is preventable.
+You can’t do anything right now to stop or reverse the underlying mechanisms of Alzheimer’s disease, but you can do something about hypertension and vascular disease risk factors.